University of Wisconsin–Madison

 Asthma and Smoking

+What is Asthma?
 Asthma is a health issue that effects the lungs.
 Airways swell and make it hard to breathe.
+Asthma Triggers Triggers make asthma worse and can cause an attack.
+Some common triggers are:

 • Tobacco smoke.